How to become a nurse navigator: career path, certification, and salary

 Stage Typical title Key differentiators Approximate experience

-Entry Patient navigator, oncology nurse navigator RN license, 1–2 yrs oncology experience, building navigation hours toward ONN-CG 0–2 years in navigation
+Entry Patient navigator, oncology nurse navigator RN license, 1–2 yrs oncology experience, building navigation experience toward ONN-CG 0–2 years in navigation

 Certified Oncology nurse navigator, ONN-CG ONN-CG credential earned; managing a full caseload independently; first preference for complex patients 2–4 years in navigation